-- understanding of matters affecting Australia's unpaid carers - connecting with and representing the views of carers - advising or working with government (as an individual or through an organisation) - understanding of matters affecting diverse communities.
-This includes carers or care recipients, and people who identify as: First Nations, culturally and linguistically diverse, women and girls, LGBTIQA+community members; who live in regional and rural areas and, people with complex needs.
+- an understanding of matters affecting Australia's unpaid carers and care recipients - the ability to connect with and represent the views of carers the ability to advise and work with government (as an individual or through an organisation) - an understanding of matters affecting diverse communities including First Nations communities, culturally and linguistically diverse (CALD) communities, young carers, women and girls, LGBTQIA+ communities, veterans, those who live in regional and rural areas and carers of people with complex needs.

-A person appointed as a Committee member holds the position for the period specified in their letter of appointment.
+A person is appointed as a Committee member for the period specified in their letter of appointment.